 Plantar fasciitis is a common cause of painful heels, and it can make walking a problem.
 With rapid, targeted treatment, however, patients have an excellent chance of healing and regaining full mobility.
-The medical team at Genesis Orthopaedic and Spine in Westfield, New Jersey and serving all of Union county, Morris county, Middlesex county, and Somerset county including the surrounding towns of Cranford, Garwood, Clark, Scotch Plains, Mountainside, Springfield, Summit, Chatham, Millburn, Short Hills, Maplewood, Watchung, Berkeley Heights, Livingston, Union, Edison, Woodbridge, and Elizabeth, uses a range of innovative and effective treatments to reduce inflammation and heal the affected tissues in patients with plantar fasciitis, so if you’re experiencing heel pain, call the clinic today or book an appointment online.
+The medical team at Genesis Orthopaedic and Spine in Westfield and West Orange, New Jersey and serving all of Union county, Morris county, Middlesex county, and Somerset county including the surrounding towns of Cranford, Garwood, Clark, Scotch Plains, Mountainside, Springfield, Summit, Chatham, Millburn, Short Hills, Maplewood, Watchung, Berkeley Heights, Livingston, Union, Edison, Woodbridge, and Elizabeth, uses a range of innovative and effective treatments to reduce inflammation and heal the affected tissues in patients with plantar fasciitis, so if you’re experiencing heel pain, call the clinic nearest you today or book an appointment online.
 908-588-2311

 What is plantar fasciitis?